Fernando Martínez Mottola

 Fernando Martínez Mottola (died 26 February 2025) was a Venezuelan politician who served as Minister of Transport and Communications during the second presidency of Carlos Andrés Pérez.

 Life and career

-In 1990, Martínez came to the president of CANTV where he directed the privatization of the company, convincing president Carlos Andrés Pérez who until then opposed the idea.
+In 1990, Martínez became the president of CANTV where he directed the privatization of the company, convincing president Carlos Andrés Pérez who until then opposed the idea.
 He was later appointed Minister of Transport and Communications by Pérez.

 In 1991, he declared that in addition to removing La Mancha Negra, a mysterious black substance that oozed from streets in Caracas, he would also remove residents near the Caracas-La Guaira highway as they "were part of the problem creating filters on the road".
 In 2019, he was one of Juan Guaidó's top advisers and participated as a representative in a negotiation between the government and the opposition in Norway.